balramsinghraghav1/mindtrack-backend/README.md

-# MindTrack Backend
+# Pulse Backend - The Bio Rhythm

 ## 🔥 Firebase Backend Architecture

-This repository contains the backend configuration and security rules for MindTrack, a habit tracking application built with Firebase.
+This repository contains the backend configuration and security rules for Pulse, a bio rhythm habit tracking application built with Firebase.

 ## 🏗️ Tech Stack